segbeejr/BashTaskMaster/README.md

 # Bash-Tasks-Manager
 A Bash application that makes possible the execution of multiple tasks, based on a user's selection.
-When the program is ran, a drop-down menu is displayed that shows the user multiple options of tasks they could perform and based on the user's choice from the options provided, a task is executed if and when the instructions are followed carefully.
+When the program is ran, a drop-down menu is displayed that shows the user multiple options of tasks they could perform and based on their choice from the options provided, a task is executed if and when the instructions are followed carefully.

 ## Key Features